codecrafters-io/build-your-own-redis/solutions/haskell/05-echo/explanation.md

 3. Processing information
 4. Returning a response

-(The enumeration corresponds to the relevant sub-section).
+(The enumeration corresponds to the sub-section headers).

 To parse the input we use another library.
 We decided to use [Megaparsec](https://hackage.haskell.org/package/megaparsec) since it can parse [ByteStrings](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Byte.html) and it has some high-level implementations that make our lives a bit easier.